-Classically-trained musician, Emanuele started playing piano when he was a child, subsequently earned his first Bachelor of Music degree in piano performance Conferred from the Licinio Refice conservatorio.
+Classically-trained musician, I started playing piano when I was six and I earned my first Music degree in piano performance conferred by the Licinio Refice conservatorio.

-Afterwards in 2005, he earned a second degree in Guitar playing and Sound Engineering at University of Music in Rome.
+Afterwards in 2005, I earned a second degree in playing guitar and sound engineering at University of Music in Rome.

-He subsequently gained experience, also as a Producer, in recording studio collaborating with Alessandro Centofanti at "LEAD studios" in Rome.
+I gained practical experience as a Producer and Mixing engineer in recording studio collaborating with musicians like Alessandro Centofanti at the "LEAD studios" in Rome.

-In 2012 Emanuele composed the song "Il mondo leggero" included in the album "Grande Mistero" by Irene Fornaciari
+In 2012 I composed the song "Il mondo leggero" included in the album "Grande Mistero" by Irene Fornaciari.

-He is the founder of ECMusic Productions, a professional agency of music services and recording studios with whom he’s also highly invested in the development of up-and-coming artists’ careers.
-With over 20 years of experience (record production, engineering, mixing and songwriting), as well as his extensive knowledge of musical equipment Emanuele manages to create the most diverse sound around, believes that, particularly emerging artists have to focus attention of their music productions as their own sound.
+I'm the founder of ECMusic Productions, a professional agency of music services and recording studio with whom I'm highly engaged even with up-and-coming artists works.
+With over 20 years of experience (record production, engineering, mixing and songwriting), as well as my extensive knowledge of musical equipments I manage to create the most diverse sound around, I believe that, particularly emerging artists, they have to focus attention on their music, establishing in it their own unique sound.